-The Snowy Valleys Way starts in the rolling hills of Gundagai, home of the famous 'Dog on the Tuckerbox' and Turning Wave Festival.
-The route winds its way south through Tumut, famous for its spectacular Autumn colour and the adequately named Falling Leaf Festival held each Autumn.
+The Snowy Valleys Way starts in the rolling hills of Gundagai, home of the famous 'Dog on the Tuckerbox', and winds its way south through Tumut, famous for its spectacular autumn colour and the appropriately named Falling Leaf Festival held each autumn.

 From Tumbarumba, the route crosses the mighty Murray River at Towong and heads through Corryong - Man from Snowy River country.
 Rail trails and Rock n' Roll are features of Tallangatta as the route heads further south.